Disabled Veterans Special Big Game Tag Program

 The Disabled Veterans Special Big Game Tag Program allows a qualified organization to apply for a special big game hunt tag on behalf of a disabled veteran.
 A qualified organization is defined as a 501(c)(3) or 501(c)(4) or 501(c)(19) nonprofit organization, or a government agency, with a mission to afford opportunities, experiences and assistance to disabled veterans.
 The program is not limited to organizations in Idaho.

-New rules are in place for these tags.
-Idaho Fish and Game makes three tags available each year for resident disabled veterans and 1 tag available for a nonresident disabled veteran.
-One tag is designed to the Idaho Division of Veterans Services for a resident disabled veteran applicant.
+New law and rules are in place for these tags.
+Idaho Fish and Game makes five tags available each year.
 Tags are eligible for any hunt for deer, elk, pronghorn, moose, black bear or mountain lion except controlled hunts with less than 5 tags are not eligible.
 Participants are exempt from licensing requirements and the tag is free.
 The tag is a once in a lifetime opportunity.

 Resident Disabled American Veterans - Reduced Fees